Convention & Visitors Bureau

 2440 Pearl Street, Boulder, CO 80302 | 303.442.2911

-The Jaipur Literature Festival, an offshoot of the largest free literary festival in the world, is held in Boulder each fall.
-Established in India 10 years ago and drawing international acclaim, this three-day gathering of readers and writers celebrates literature across the globe, as well as local and regional writers.
+The Zee Jaipur Literature Festival, an offshoot of the largest free literary festival in the world, is held in Boulder each fall.
+Established in India over a decade ago and drawing international acclaim, this three-day gathering of readers and writers celebrates literature across the globe, as well as local and regional writers.

 Special guest speakers in Boulder last year includeed Viet Thanh Nguyen, the Vietnamese American 2016 Pulitzer Prize winning author of The Sympathizer, and David Goulson, author of the bestselling A Sting in the Tale and A Buzz in the Meadow and the founder of England’s Bumblebee Conservation Trust.

 A full program of workshops with internationally renowned authors, actors, and musicians for children and families will also be offered each day.
-These address topics including "Engaging with the Arts and Storytelling," "Stories My Grandmother Told Me," "Whats Your Story?
-Creating Collage Art That Tells A Story," "The Sound of Music/Sunaad," "Stories in Motion" and "The Resistance and Resilience of Heartwork."
+More details to come.

 While the festival activities are free to all members of the community, attendees must register ahead of time as participants.
 (Pre-registration helps with estimating attendance numbers for venues.)

-For more information and the festival schedule, visit JLF at Boulder’s website.
+For more information and the festival schedule, visit Zee JLF at Boulder’s website.